Alexoner/dsa/questions/behaviour.md

 - This company is great
 - I'm qualified/talented/
 - Make a difference here
 - Hang with those TALENTED PEOPLE who make this organization great.

 * Why do you want to leave?
+- Looking for more CHALLENGES
+- to utilize my educational background in my next position
+- CHOICE between this position one my current one.
+- PERSONNEL issues
+- Office politics
+- Looking for fast growing business/better compensation
+- City

 * Do you have any question for me ?
 - Biggest CHALLENGE in day to day work, day to day responsibility?